-The driver comes in only one package: through hole mount.
-It is often called DIP (Dual Inline package) or D (short for DIP) package and has a part number: ATLS2A202D.
-Dimensions of the DIP package driver are shown in Figure
+The driver comes in only one package: through hole mount, being often called DIP (Dual Inline Package) or D (short for DIP) package, and has a part number: ATLS500MA202D.
+The dimensions of the DIP package driver are shown in Figure 8.